hanishkvc/prgs-docs-spreadsheetkvc/README.md

 	text will be visible only if that cell is currently in the screen.

-If you feel there is a empty string in any field and you want to remove it, use the 'd' command in the command mode, which will delete any content from the current cell, including empty string.
+If you feel there is a empty string in any field and you want to remove it, use the 'd' command in the default command mode, which will delete any content from the current cell, including empty string.

 ## Cell contents and =expressions

-One can enter a textual data / string directly into the cell.
+In the edit/insert mode one can enter textual data / string directly into the cell.

 However if one wants to enter numeric values or expressions, one requires to prefix them with = symbol.